ToruNiina/Coffee-mill/README.md

 - `obb`
   - calculate oriented bounding box from a given point cloud using covariance
 - `autocorrelation`
-  - calculate autocorrelation of data
+  - calculate autocorrelation of (single-column) data
+- `pca`
+  - performs Principal Component Analysis and output the trajectory and conformational changes along the PCs.
+  - *Note*: It is only available if you have already installed Eigen3.
+  - *Note*: It is parallelized via OpenMP, so choose the number of threads you want to use via `export OMP_NUM_THREADS=N`.
 - `help`
   - prints help messages.